voidf1sh/silvanus/README.md

 Use `/commands` to view a description of all my commands.

 ## Permissions
 Silvanus requires permissions to `Send Messages` and `Send Messages in Threads` if applicable.
+If you plan to use the Role Menu Silvanus will also need permission to `Manage Roles`

 ## Commands
 * `/setup` - You only need to run this command if your server has its `/tree` and `/top trees` messages in separate channels.